Faculty of Arts and Sciences

 PSY-445 Theories of Personality II Basic Occupational Courses Compulsory 3-0-3 06

-PSY-447 Cognitive Behavioral Therapy Specialized Field Courses Elective 3-0-3 06
+PSY-447 Cognitive Behavioral Therapy Specialized Field Courses Compulsory 3-0-3 06

-FOR-401 Pedagogical Formation Elective Courses Department Compulsory Courses.
+FOR-401 Pedagogical Formation Elective Courses Department Elective Courses.
 Click on the course name to see the lessons.
-Compulsory 2-0-2 3
+Elective 2-0-2 3

 PSX-401 Elective IV-I Department Elective Courses.
 Click on the course name to see the lessons.
 Elective 2-0-2 06